Bachelor of Science

 - Students admitted to the Professional Curriculum in social work must earn a C or better in required upper-level classes.

-- Students must maintain a minimum overall grade point average of 2.5 to begin fieldwork and to earn the B.S.S.W. degree.
+- Students must maintain a minimum social work grade point average of 2.5 to begin fieldwork and to earn the B.S.S.W. degree.

 - Students must complete all required social work courses (listed below).